Upload your ZIP file

-A standard ZIP just bundles files together — it doesn't necessarily compress everything inside it as aggressively as possible.
-ReduceZip opens your archive, re-compresses every image and video it finds, and repacks the whole thing.
+A standard ZIP has many different levels of compression and it doesn't necessarily compress everything inside it as aggressively as possible.
+ReduceZip opens your archive, re-compresses every image, video, PDF, PowerPoint, and Excel file it finds, and repacks the whole thing.
 The result is the same ZIP, just smaller.

 How it works